mbrochh/django-react-primer/README.md

 [newforms-bootstrap](https://github.com/insin/newforms-bootstrap) could be used to render forms.
 It has an API that was inspired by Django, so the code for this will look very familiar to us.
 It will handle frontend-validation nicely.
 Unfortunately, we will still have to define the same validation in django-rest-framework (always validate on the server), so there is a possible duplication of code.
 It might be a better idea to always let django-rest-framework do the validation and then just display the returned error messages (if any).

-[react-style](https://github.com/js-next/react-style) could be used to create styles right there in the files where the components are implemented.
+[Radium](https://github.com/FormidableLabs/radium) will be used to create styles right there in the files where the components are implemented.
 By also passing in styles via props, this would allow us to override the implemented default styles by passing in a big StyleSheet into the ContainerComponent.